musejs/scenic-route/README.md

 #### Optional parameters
 Optional parameters can be specified by curly braces and a question mark (`{...?}`).
 They must be the last segment in the uri, or an error will be thrown.
 ```
+/*
+ * This will match for "/hello/Shaun" and "/hello"
+ */
 route.get('/hello/{name?}', function(req, res) {

     var name = req.params.name || 'Anonymous';